 Lifted from their marketing label, this is what L’Occitane Lavender Hand Cream promises:

 At Singapore Changi airport, this lovely-scented hand cream retailed for S$24 (Non-DFS: S$32.50).
 Quite a good bargain, huh?
-Let’s find out if L’occitane Lavender Hand Cream is a product worth its price tag.
+Let’s find out if this hand cream is worth its price tag.

 What’s Good about L’Occitane Lavender Hand Cream